Stephen M. Young: Career

-House of Representatives and military service

 From 1931 to 1932, Young served on the Ohio Commission on Unemployment Insurance.
 In 1932, Young was elected to one of Ohio's two at-large seats in the U.S. House of Representatives.
 He was re-elected to his seat in 1934.
 In 1936, instead of running for re-election to the House, Young ran for governor of Ohio again.
 This time, he lost the Democratic primary to incumbent governor Martin Davey, who succeeded George White (against whom Young had run in 1930).
 From 1937 to 1939, Young served as special counsel to the attorney general of Ohio.

 In 1938, Young again sought election to an at-large seat in the U.S. House of Representatives, but he and fellow Democrat John McSweeney were defeated by two Republicans, George H. Bender and L. L. Marshall.
 In 1940, Young was again elected to one of the at-large House seats; Bender retained the other.
 Losing that race were Marshall and Democrat Francis W. Durbin.
 In 1942, Ohio was reduced to one at-large House seat, and Young failed in his re-election bid, losing to Bender.

 Young served in the U.S. Army from 1943 to 1946, entering as a major and being discharged as a lieutenant colonel.
 In 1945, during World War II, he served as the Allied Military Governor of the Province of Reggio Emilia in Italy.
 He returned to practicing law in Cleveland and Washington, D.C.

 In 1948, Young was elected to the U.S. House for a fourth time, defeating his old adversary George H. Bender, but promptly lost his seat again to Bender in 1950.
 In 1956, Young ran for attorney general of Ohio, winning the Democratic nomination again but losing in the general election to Ohio House Speaker William Saxbe (who would later serve in the U.S. Senate, as well as U.S. Attorney General under Richard Nixon).